skaithal/Daily-Leetcode-Challenge/1. Two Sum/README.md

 # 1. Two Sum

 Leet Easy 🟢 | [Original Leetcode Link](https://leetcode.com/problems/two-sum/)
+> Asked by Amazon, Adobe, Apple & more

 Given an array of integers `nums` and an integer `target`, return indices of the two numbers such that they add up to `target`.